-Interns work in conjunction with NIAC staff in Washington, DC, on NIAC's programs, including monitoring of Congressional activities, researching legislation, and drafting analyses and action alerts on issues related to immigration, civil rights, and foreign policy.
-Responsibilities also include writing news articles for both NIAC's blog and website, as well as covering Congressional hearings/policy conferences and writing reports for inclusion on the website.
-Interns work on various NIAC civic education projects and collaborate closely with Iranian-American organizations across the country.
+Interns work with NIAC staff on advocacy and community outreach activities.
+Responsibilities include monitoring of Congressional activities, researching legislation, and drafting analyses and action alerts on issues related to immigration, civil rights, and foreign policy.
+Responsibilities include writing news articles for NIAC's website, op-eds for NIAC's blog, NIAC inSight, and covering Congressional hearings/policy conferences.
+Interns work on various NIAC civic education projects and help support NIAC events.
 Interns assist with program implementation, database management, community outreach, event planning, logistical support for staff activities, and other administrative duties.
-Those with a strong video editing background will help produce short videos which educate the community, highlight NIAC activities, and showcase Iranian-American student organizations.
+Applicants with strong creative skills may assist with graphic design, upkeep and enhancements to NIAC's website, and/or producing short videos which educate the community and/or highlight NIAC

 activities.
 Applicants who are fluent in Persian may assist with translating news from Iran for NIAC's blog, translating NIAC materials to Persian, and maintaining NIAC's Persian language website.

 Please email your resume, cover letter, and a short writing sample to Sahar Fahimi at firstname.lastname@example.org.
 Applications will be reviewed on a rolling basis.